HemalathaGG/gittraining/README.md

-# gittraining
+Hi!!!
-to learn git
+Welcome to GITHUB repository